karomei/trivia-website/README.md

 - [Wireframes for desktop and tablet](assets\images\wireframes\Desktoptrivia.pdf)
 - [Wireframes for Android, both vertical and horizontal modes](assets\images\wireframes\Triviamobile.pdf)

+# Optimization

+## Graphics
+To optimize the svg-files, I used https://svgomg.firebaseapp.com/.
+Each svg-file was reduced by 9%-70%, as a result saved memory space.

 ## Browser compatibility

 Troughout the project, I've tried to manage my code to be able to work on as many